bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

     9 directories, 26 files

-It is also interesting to note the differences in the URIs used to reference input and output files when provenance is run in a supercomputer, instead of a laptop (as shown in the previous example).
-Since we do not add explicitly the input and output files of a workflow (because they could be extremely large), our crate only includes references to them, which are ment as pointers to where files can be found, rather than a publicly accessible URI reference.
-Therefore, while in the PyCOMPSs previous example files could be found in the ``bsccs742.int.bsc.es`` laptop, in this Java COMPSs example files can be found in ``s08r2b16-ib0`` hostname, which is an internal hostname of MN4.
-This means that, for reproducibility purposes, a new user would have to request input and output files to ``bsccs742.int.bsc.es`` laptop's owner in the first case, or request access to the MN4 paths specified by the corresponding URIs, in the second case.
+Since in this second example we do not add explicitly the input and output files of a workflow (i.e.
+``data_persistence`` is set to ``False``) (in some cases, datasets could be extremely large), our crate only includes references to them, which are ment as pointers to where files can be found, rather than a publicly accessible URI reference.
+Therefore, in this Java COMPSs example, files can be found in ``s08r2b16-ib0`` hostname, which is an internal hostname of MN4.
+This means that, for reproducibility purposes, a new user would have to request access to the MN4 paths specified by the corresponding URIs.

 The ``CreateAction`` term has also a richer set of information available from MareNostrum's SLURM workload manager.
 We can see that both the ``id`` and the ``description`` terms include the ``SLURM_JOB_ID``, which can be used to see more